KEO (company): KEO beer

-Juice Production
+Juice production

 SWS and Sun Island are among the island’s leading fruit juice producers.
 Their range of products and activities extends from fruit juices to canned fruit and vegetable.
 Similar with KEO wineries, the two companies cultivate their own citrus plantations in addition to absorbing a great amount of local fruits produced.

 Sponsorship

-In 2016, KEO (beer) announced the sponsorship of the Cyprus national football team.
+In 2016, KEO announced the sponsorship of the Cyprus national football team.
 KEO will support the team throughout its efforts in the qualifying stages of the World Cup 2018.
-KEO’s collaboration with the Cyprus Football Association aims to strengthen and unify the fans of the sport and all those honoring the island state internationally.
+KEO's collaboration with the Cyprus Football Association aims to strengthen and unify the fans of the sport and all those honoring the island state internationally.

 Controversy

 In 2010 the appearance of KEO beer in an American pornographic film sparked strong reactions by the largest shareholders (20%), the Orthodox Church of Cyprus.